Risk Management Report

 In addition to the ICS principles already mentioned, we perform assessments and analyses to help identify and minimize any risks that may directly influence financial reporting.
 We enlist external experts to reduce the risk of accounting misstatements in complex and challenging issues, such as pensions.

 Our subsidiaries ensure that all regulations are implemented locally.
 Corporate Accounting assists them in this task and monitors the process.
 The reported data is verified both by automatic system validation, and by reports and analyses.
 We safeguard the effectiveness of controls not only by gathering feedback from the employees involved, but also by continually monitoring key financial indicators in our monthly management reports and in system-based test runs.
-Moreover, regular external audits are carried out, as well as external reviews at year-end and at the end of the first six months.
+Moreover, regular external reviews and audits are carried out at the end of each year as well as at the end of the first six months of each year.

 Each quarter, managers at our divisions, corporate departments and subsidiaries confirm for their areas that all key issues for the quarterly and annual financial statements have been reported.